 "Hi QT.
 Hope ur hvn a GR8 day!
 RU coming out 2nite?
 TML so we can goss.
 TTYL!"

 While you might be scratching your head trying to decode that sentence, it's an example of what a typical text message written by a teenager might look like.
 Texting has become the main form of communication for many teens, according to a study by the Pew Internet Research Center.
 The study found that U.S. teens are talking on landlines and cell phones less, using smartphones more, and averaging 60 texts a day.
-Many are so hooked that they can't even get through a class without sending a text message; a University of New Hampshire study found that 65 percent of college students surveyed are sending around one text message per class.

 Helping To Ease The Communication transition